billdonner/HdBandsite/Content/favorites/Bill's Best 2019.md

 ---
 sourceurl: grubber://mumble012/custom/bill/bills-best-2019/
 venue: favorites
-description: A huge fortune at home is not as good as money in use.
+description: You will always be successful in you professional career.

 tags: light,riders,custom,bill,favorites,favorite
 ---